zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 As a noun, “racket” can also be used to describe wh at you use to play certain sporting games such as tennis and badminton.
 Those sports also use “rackets” – things that you hold in your hand to hit the ball o r the object that is used in the game.
 I think in badminton, in English we call it a  “birdie” (birdie).
 Well, that’s what we called it when we were kids.
 I think the te chnical name is something like “shuttlecock.”
 You don’t need to know that, unless you play badminton, of course.

 It’s so loud, however, that Alice can’t hear Dilber t.
 She says, “Heh?
 What did you say?
 Did you say you can’t hack it?
 Me, neither!” “ To not be able to hack” (hack) something means you’re unable to do something.
 Dilb ert actually says the word “racket,” but Alice thinks he’s saying something el se.
 Because of all the noise, she can’t hear him properly.
-She thinks he said tha t he “can’t hack it,” meaning he can’t work.
+She thinks he said tha the “can’t hack it,” meaning he can’t work.
 He can’t do anything because of all of this noise.
 He’s unable to perform his job.

  She agrees with him, even though that’s not what he  said.
 She says, “Me, neither!” meaning “I can’t either.”
 Once again, not ice that this is an informal way of saying “I don’t either” in English.
 We’ll often say, in normal conversation, “Me, neither,” even though your grammar book may say tha t that’s not correct.